Training structure

 This course is a simplified introduction to quantum physics.

-and, further on, to understand Heisenberg's inequalities.
+and later on, Heisenberg's inequalities.

-Experimental physics S5
+Experimental Physics S5

 ECTS